The Best Way to Unclog A Toilet When Nothing Works

 There are even more ways to unclog a toilet without a plunger.
 See more of that in this post.

-If you have tried to unclog your toilet using all of the above methods and nothings works, you still have one more bullet to use.
+If you have tried to unclog your toilet using the above methods and nothing works, you still have one more bullet to use.

-As mentioned, the best way to unclog a toilet when nothing seems works is by removing it, get the clog out and then installing it back.
-Some clogs are tightly held in the trap or way deep inside the drainpipe and no matter how much you plunge or snake the toilet it will not unclog.
+As mentioned, the best way to unclog a toilet when nothing seems works is by removing it, getting the clog out, and then installing it back.
+Some clogs are tightly held in the trap or way deep inside the drainpipe, and no matter how much you plunge or snake the toilet, it will not unclog.

-Removing a Toilet is a simple task which you can comfortably do.
+Removing a Toilet is a simple task that you can comfortably do.
 Prior to removing the toilet, you will need to know how to drain the toilet.
-If you attempt to remove the toilet without draining the toilet your entire bathroom and maybe house will be one big mess.
+If you attempt to remove the toilet without draining the toilet, your entire bathroom and maybe your house will be one big mess.

 Materials Needed